Message about use of cookies

 What is transitional relief?

-The last revaluation took effect from 1 April 2017 and the transitional relief scheme applied to both decreases and increases in rateable value.
+The last revaluation took effect from 1 April 2023 and the transitional relief scheme only applied to increases in rateable value.
+The government have announced that will also apply for the 2026 revaluation.

 For more information please visit the GOV.UK website.